JesseRed/Elisabeth_Scheiben_game/README.md

 # Elisabeth_Scheiben_game
 Repository for the targeting game/ testing environment

-TEsting environment to be shared with Elisabeth
+Testing environment to be shared with Elisabeth